JoseBritto/blog/_posts/2024-08-07-virtual-memory.md

 > provides an "idealized abstraction of the storage resources that are actually available
 > on a given machine" which "creates the illusion to users of a very large (main) memory". - [Wikipedia](https://en.wikipedia.org/wiki/Virtual_memory)

 Hmm...
-That wasn't very helpful, at least for me.
+That was a mouthful.

 Anyway, I'll try to explain what I understood reading from various different sources about this in the last few days.